Kids can become animal experts at any age thanks to our humane education lessons.

 Kindergarten: “The Five Senses” (30 minutes)

-A presentation about our senses through interactive material.
-The dog’s senses are compared to the child’s and the dog demonstrates some of their senses.
+This lesson about our senses is taught through interactive material.
+The dog’s senses are compared to the child’s, and the dog demonstrates some of his/her senses.
 Each student will have an opportunity to practice safely meeting a dog.

 1st grade: “Animal Care” (30 minutes)

-An interactive lesson with a visual of needs that compares the dogs’ needs with the students.
-How these needs are similar and different is explained, as well as how students can help their families provide proper care to companion animals.
+This interactive lesson compares the dogs’ needs with a student’s.
+Similarities and differences are explored, and students learn how they can help properly care for their companion animals.
 Each student will have an opportunity to practice safely meeting a dog.

 2nd grade: “Animal Heroes” (30 minutes)

-Defines a hero and how we all can be heroes for animals, while focusing on people who work to help animals.
-Discusses ways children can become animal heroes.
+This lesson begins with defining what a hero is and how we all can be heroes for animals, while focusing on people who work to help animals.
 Each student will have an opportunity to practice safely meeting a dog.

 3rd grade: “Dogs Breeds” (45 minutes)